 Just some of the surnames found in the records include Baggett, Barnhill, Barrow, Bush, Campbell, Carter, Carver, Clary, Cobb, Collinsworth, Cook, Dannelly, Davis, Devereaux, Dixon, Etheridge, Flowers, Fountain, Fuqua, Garrett, Gartman, Gaskin, George, Gordon, Harsey, Hart, Helms, Howell, Huggins, Kennedy, King, Madden, McWilliams, Milligan, Moore, Morrison, Parker, Peaden, Richburg/Richbourg, Senterfitt, Smith, Steele, Stephens, Stewart, Stokes Thomas, Tillery, Turvin, Wilkinson, and Wood.

 The oldest church records came home in May.
 The grandson of a woman who was likely one of the church clerks brought them to the church a few weeks ago.
 One look at them encouraged the pastor to call me.
 They have been through a lot of poor handling.
 Pages are scrambled and fragile but are still readable!
-I am currently documenting each page as they are currently in the book and separating the pages with acid-free tissue paper.
+I am currently documenting each page as they are currently ordered and separating the pages with acid-free tissue paper.
 My four goals are to 1) Try to organize the membership rolls so the opposite page with information on baptism, etc. can be linked to the names.
 After making sure I have all pages scanned, I will use the scanned pages to link pages using my notes.
 The original scans did not do this, therefore losing information.
 2) Scan the pages that came up missing between Baker Block Museum's scan and the files being given to me.
 We had the transcription effort but no scanned pages for a handful of pages.
 3) Determine if it would be wise to re-scan all pages as .tiff or .pdf files at a high resolution and do that if it seems wise.
 There will be less degrading of the files over time if they are accessed much.
 4) Stabilize the pages in an archival box and seal.

 I've made progress on scanning and organizing the pages and hope to have all completed by the church homecoming in June 2018.
-While there is no plans to update the book above, I will be including an extensive chapter in my upcoming book on Oak Grove covering the history of the church that I've uncovered this year.
+While there are no plans to update the book above, I will be including an extensive chapter in my upcoming book on Oak Grove covering the history of the church that I've uncovered this year.